KCErb/lucky-hasura-docker/README.md

 #### docker-sync

-Once you have that down, it's time to hit you with some bad news: Docker is slow on macOS.
+If you're developing on a mac, and new to Docker, it's time to hit you with some bad news: Docker is slow on macOS.
 The solution is to use `docker-sync` which is a 3rd-party Ruby app.
 It's really necessary if you'll have anyone developing on macOS and doesn't interfere with normal Linux development.
 It's a great solution for a problem I wish didn't exist.
 If you've never heard of it take a quick read over there and come back:

 [docker-sync.io](http://docker-sync.io/)